HomeJapaneseGlossary › crate

 Pronunciation

-木箱 is written in kanji.
+木箱 is written using kanji.
 Romanised as kibako, it sounds roughly like "kee-bah-koh" to an English ear.

 Related words